Buildstarted/buildstarted.com/_posts/2010-08-11-entity-framework-and-lazy-loading.md

 output(owner.Details);
 </code></pre>

-<p>owner.Details would be null here due to LazyLoading.
+owner.Details would be null here due to LazyLoading.
 This allows us to have an object with many different objects that are only loaded when needed rather than loaded when a parent object is loaded.
 This is especially helpful if you have something like a <strong>Comments</strong> property as part of the user.
 Without LazyLoading the comments collection would be loaded whenever you wanted to grab just the First Name.
 A downside to LazyLoading is that each navigation performed requires a separate query to the data source.
-(Unless that object has already be loaded)</p>
+(Unless that object has already be loaded)

-<p>To allow for LazyLoading you need to mark related object properties as virtual.</p>
+To allow for LazyLoading you need to mark related object properties as virtual.

 <pre><code>public class Person {
     public int PersonID { get; set; }